-In 2002, Abbey National's new Chief Executive began a new strategy to refocus the bank back to its core business and the Group began to reduce significantly in size, selling many of the subsidiary businesses.
-In 2004 the remaining Abbey National Group was purchased by Santander a Spanish based global bank, but retained the Abbey National name.
-In 2008 Santander also purchased the Alliance and Leicester, another demutuialised building society and the branches and savings business of Bradford and Bingley, which had been taken over by the government following the financial crisis.
+In time, Abbey National began a new strategy to refocus the Bank back to its core business and the Group began to reduce significantly in size, selling many of its subsidiary businesses.
+In 2004, the remaining Abbey National Group was purchased by Santander but initially retained its Abbey National name.
+Santander went on to purchase the Alliance & Leicester and the Retail Branch Network and Savings business of Bradford & Bingley.